aiphilos/docs/getting_started/third_party_how_to.rst

 we provide SDKs to make aiPhilos integration easier.
 Just Download the one you need and check out its documentation.

-have a look a our api documentation
+have a look a our API documentation
 -----------------------------------

 https://docs.aiphilos.com/api/